genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 and outputs the all identified variants in the Genetic Variations file.

-By default, the application call both SNPs and indels, but if you’d like to report only SNPs change “Variants to report” option to “SNPs only” value.
-Also, you can tell the application to call only multi-allelic variants, switching the “Call multi-allelic variants” option.
+By default, the application call both SNPs and indels, but if you’d like to report only SNPs change "Variants to report" option to "SNPs only" value.
+Also, you can tell the application to call only multi-allelic variants, switching the "Call multi-allelic variants" option.
 The multiallelic calling is recommended for most tasks.

-To skip anomalous read pairs in variant calling, use option “Discard anomalous read pairs” checked.
+To skip anomalous read pairs in variant calling, use option "Discard anomalous read pairs" checked.

 In some cases, it’ll be interested to report only potential variant sites and exclude monomorphic ones (sites without alternate alleles) in output Genetic Variation file.
-For this purpose, switch the option “Only report variant sites”.
+For this purpose, switch the option "Only report variant sites".

 The application allows you to set maximum read depth to consider per position and minimum number of gapped reads for an INDEL candidate.
 The